rontavious999/pdf-docx-to-json-docling-v1/README.md

-# PDF to JSON Converter with LLM for Dental Forms
+# PDF to JSON Converter with Docling for Dental Forms

 This project is a powerful two-step pipeline that automates the conversion of dental patient forms (from PDF or `.docx` files) into a structured, Modento-compliant JSON format.
 It uses local document extraction libraries (PyMuPDF and python-docx) for text extraction and a sophisticated Python script to parse and structure the data.